 The question is when will these changes start to impact firms’ profits?
 When will the owners of such firms be forced to make more radical changes than has been required by the simple, slow evolution that has been going on for years.

-What are the signs that they should look out for?
+What are the signs that you should look out for?
 What will be your wake-up call?
 What will be the canary in the accountancy coal mine?

 Different forms of canary